More than half the US threatened with ice, snow and cold in massive winter storm

 Ice could take down power lines

-More than 1,000 flights nationwide were delayed or canceled Friday in advance of the storm, including at airports in Dallas, Atlanta, and Oklahoma, according to the flight tracking website FlightAware.
-The website listed more than 1,400 cancellations for Saturday.
+More than 1,000 flights nationwide were delayed or canceled Friday, with well over half of them in Dallas, according to the flight tracking website FlightAware.
+The website listed more than 1,400 cancellations for Saturday, when the worst weather could start in busy Atlanta.

 Once ice and snow end, the frigid air from the north will head south and east.
 It will take a while to thaw out, an especially dangerous prospect in places where ice and snow weighs down tree branches and power lines and cuts electricity, perhaps for days.

-Ice can add hundreds of pounds to power lines and branches and make them more susceptible to snapping, especially in windy weather.
+Ice can add hundreds of pounds to power lines and branches and make them more susceptible to snapping, especially if it's windy.

-At least 11 Southern states from Texas to Virginia have a majority of homes heated by electricity, according to the U.S. Census Bureau.
+In at least 11 Southern states from Texas to Virginia, a majority of homes are heated by electricity, according to the U.S. Census Bureau.

 A severe cold snap five years ago took down much of the power grid in Texas, leaving millions without power for days and resulting in hundreds of deaths.
 Gov. Greg Abbott said Thursday that won't happen again.